1SuperEmployee/super-chat/README.md

-# Campfire
+# Super Chat

-Campfire is web-based chat application.
+Super Chat is web-based chat application.
 It supports many of the features you'd expect, including:

 - Multiple rooms, with access controls